CDC: Tick-bite possibly leads to meat, dairy allergy

-Health officials say that between 2010 and 2022, there were more than 110,000 suspected cases of the tick-bite disease known as alpha-gal syndrome (AGS), which can cause an allergic reaction after eating red meat, dairy products or even some ingredients in certain vaccines or medications.
+Health officials say that between 2010 and 2022, more than 110,000 suspected cases of the tick-bite disease known as Alpha-Gal Syndrome (AGS), which can cause an allergic reaction after eating red meat, dairy products or even some ingredients in certain vaccines or medications.

-Health officials said they are not aware of any confirmed deaths, but people with the allergy have described it as bewildering and terrifying.

-“I never connected it with any food because it was hours after eating,” said one patient, Bernadine Heller-Greenman.

-This specific tick-bite disease causes a reaction in the body to the alpha-gal sugar molecule found in meat, products made from animals – and tick spit.
+This specific tick-bite disease causes a reaction in the body to the alpha-gal sugar molecule found in meat and products made from animals.
 Mild symptoms range from rashes or digestive issues, while severe symptoms could lead to anaphylaxis.

 The CDC states that onset symptoms typically occur between two to six hours after exposure to alpha-gal.
-Healthcare providers still know little about AGS and no treatment or cure is currently available.
+Though, no treatment or cure is currently available due to healthcare providers having little to no knowledge of AGS.

 “Alpha-gal syndrome is an important emerging public health problem, with potentially severe health impacts that can last a lifetime for some patients,” said Dr. Ann Carpenter.
 “It’s critical for clinicians to be aware of AGS so they can properly evaluate, diagnose, and manage their patients and also educate them on tick-bite prevention to protect patients from developing this allergic condition.”

-Alpha-gal is a sugar molecule found in meat from mammals (pork, beef, rabbit, lamb, venison, etc.) and products made from them (gelatin, cow’s milk, milk products, and some pharmaceuticals).
+Alpha-gal is a sugar molecule found in meat from mammals (pork, beef. rabbit, lamb, venison, etc.) and products made from them (gelatin, cow’s milk, milk products, some pharmaceuticals).
 It is a serious allergic condition some people may experience after they consume food or products containing the sugar molecule.

 So far, evidence shows that reactions most associated with AGS come from the ‘Lone-Star’ tick.
+This type of tick is the most common type of tick found in the state of Alabama.
 Yet, other kinds of ticks have not been ruled out.
-Localities in the southern, Midwest, and mid-Atlantic regions of the United States identified more people who tested positive.
+Localities in the southern, Midwest and mid-Atlantic regions of the United States identified more people who tested positive.

 Symptoms to look out for include, but are not limited to: